microcks/microcks.io/content/documentation/getting-started.md

 ## Using Microcks

 Now you are ready to use Microcks for deploying your own services and API mocks!
 Before that let's have the look at the application home screen and introduce the main concepts.
-Using the application URL after installation, we should land on this page with 2 main entry points : <b>Services</b> and <b>Jobs</b>.
+Using the application URL after installation, we should land on this page with two main entry points : <b>APIs | Services</b> and <b>Importers</b>.

 <img src="/images/home-screen.png" class="img-responsive"/>

-As you may have guessed, <b>API | Services</b> is about browsing your [micro]-services and API repository, discovering and accessing documentation, mocks and tests. <b>Importers</b> is another concept dedicated on how to fill this repository: it allows to define Jobs periodically scan your Git or Subversion repository for checking new definition files that will be parsed and integrated as part of your [micro]-services and API repository.
-Indeed <b>Importers</b> help discover new or modified <b>Services</b>.
-Before creating your own service definition files, let load some samples into Microcks for a test ride.
+As you may have guessed, <b>APIs | Services</b> is for browsing your [micro]-services and API repository, discovering and accessing documentation, mocks, and tests. <b>Importers</b> will help you to populate your repository, allowing you to define Jobs that periodically scan your Git or Subversion repositories for new definition files, parse them and integrate them into your [micro]-services and API repository.
+Indeed <b>Importers</b> help you discover both new and modified <b>Services</b>.
+Before using your own service definition files, let's load some samples into Microcks for a test ride!

 ### Loading samples

 We provide different samples that illustrate different ways of creating service definitions.
-The 2 firsts are definition files realized using SoapUI and demonstrating SOAP and REST services.
+The first two are definition files created using SoapUI and demonstrating SOAP and REST services.
 The third one is a definition file built using Postman and demonstrating the famous Petstore API.
-The fourth one is an OpenAPI v3 specification file and present the advantages of holding both the contract specification and the examples.
-The Last one is an AsyncAPI v2 specification file - [AsyncAPI](https://www.asyncapi.com/) being a new specification format dedicated to asychronous and event-oriented APIs.
+The fourth one is an OpenAPI v3 specification file and presents the advantages of holding both the contract specification and request/response examples.
+The last one is an AsyncAPI v2 specification file - [AsyncAPI](https://www.asyncapi.com/) being a new specification format dedicated to asychronous and event-oriented APIs.
 Using the <b>Importers</b> entry point from home screen or left navigation bar, use the Importers management page to add 5 new jobs.
 For each, you will be asked a name and a repository URL.
-Use the informations below:
+Use the information below:

 * Hello SOAP Service : `https://raw.githubusercontent.com/microcks/microcks/master/samples/HelloService-soapui-project.xml`
 * Hello REST API : `https://raw.githubusercontent.com/microcks/microcks/master/samples/HelloAPI-soapui-project.xml`